Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Day 1

-Morning: You would be forgiven for mistaking architect Frank Gehry’s building for a savvy structural Instagram ploy – the selfies taken outside of the Guggenheim Museum (Abandoibarra Etorbidea, 2; 00 34 944 35 90 80) in Bilbao may just outnumber the entry tickets sold.
+Morning: You would be forgiven for mistaking architect Frank Gehry’s building for a savvy structural Instagram ploy – the selfies taken outside of the Guggenheim Museum (Abandoibarra Etorbidea, 2; 00 34 944 35 90 80) in Bilbao may outnumber the entry tickets sold.
 Take in the special exhibits and colossal Serra sculptures and, yes, take a picture or two with Jeff Koons’ giant floral ‘Puppy’.

 Bilbao Less Than 48 Hours

-Bilbao Less Than 48 Hours : Guggenheim Museum with Giant Puppy
+Bilbao Less Than 48 Hours: Guggenheim Museum with Giant Puppy

-Afternoon: There’s nothing like fresh air atop a mountain to whet primal appetites, and Txakoli Simon (Camino San Roque, 89; 00 34 944 45 74 99) is the spot in which to dine.
-Take a seat at their communal outdoor tables and enjoy a giant Basque txuleta steak, served sizzling to the table.
+Afternoon: There’s nothing like fresh air atop a mountain to whet primal appetites, and Txakoli Simon (Camino San Roque, 89; 00 34 944 45 74 99) is where to dine.
+Sit at their communal outdoor tables and enjoy a giant Basque txuleta steak, served sizzling to the table.
 After lunch, explore the top of Mount Artxanda.
-Walk around the park, pop into a miniscule hermitage, and fall in with another piece of urban art: an enormous finger print by artist Juan José Novella.
-Back at the bottom of the mountain, explore the city by foot, keeping an eye out for more of its impressive street art.
-First head west to Olabeaga, where you can catch the artist SpY’s famous ‘Soñar’ work.
-Then move towards the old part of town, where an amble along Bilbao La Vieja StreetCortes Street and through to Plaza Kirikiño will be rewarded by the sightings of various murals by Bada, Fermín Moreno and Jorge Rubio.
+Walk around the park, pop into a minuscule hermitage, and fall in with another piece of urban art: an enormous fingerprint by artist Juan José Novella.
+Back at the bottom of the mountain, explore the city on foot, looking for more impressive street art.
+First, head west to Olabeaga, where you can catch the artist SpY’s famous ‘Soñar’ work.
+Then, move towards the old part of town, where an amble along Bilbao La Vieja Street, Cortes Street, and through to Plaza Kirikiño will be rewarded by the sightings of various murals by Bada, Fermín Moreno, and Jorge Rubio.

-Late: Of Bilbao’s Michelin-starred spots, Mina (Muelle Marzana; 00 34 944 79 59 38) is definitely the spunkiest.
-Chef Álvaro Garrido and his self-titled ‘warriors’ serve up cheeky dishes, like a twist on everyone’s favourite spicy mussel pintxo, swapping out béchamel for lemon balm-coconut juice (it works).
+Late: Of Bilbao’s Michelin-starred spots, Mina (Muelle Marzana; 00 34 944 79 59 38) is the spunkiest.
+Chef Álvaro Garrido and his self-titled ‘warriors’ serve up cheeky dishes, like a twist on everyone’s favorite spicy mussel pintxo, swapping out béchamel for lemon balm-coconut juice (it works).
 With a lovely location overlooking the Ribera market, it’s worth staying and splurging on the well-priced tasting menu.
 Finish off the night at Gin Fizz (Lersundi Kalea, 1; 00 34 946 42 14 10), where the bartenders can be found in snazzy suits, twirling their shakers and serving up magic cocktails.

 Day 2